Hob-77/HobEngine/README.md

 Dependencies were kept minimal intentionally.
 If the project was starting from nothing, cross-platform compatibility was worth thinking about from the start rather than retrofitting it later.
 All dependencies are vendored and version-locked.

 Development started in Visual Studio with MSVC then migrated fully to Neovim with clangd LSP and Clang/LLVM.
-The migration happened for concrete reasons.
-MSVC uses a 1.5x vector growth factor and Clang uses 2.0x, which matters when minimizing reallocations in performance-critical systems.
-Clang also enforces stricter C++20 compliance than MSVC, which caught real bugs and produced a measured 67% FPS improvement in debug mode.
+Clang enforces stricter C++20 compliance than MSVC, produces substantially more precise error diagnostics, and makes cross-platform development straightforward.
 The tooling structure that resulted is clean: the compiler handles errors, Clang-Tidy handles static analysis and recommendations, and IntelliSense handles editor features only.

 The result is a capable forward renderer with zero memory leaks, zero crashes, and an architecture designed to grow.
 Physics, animation, audio, and networking are out of scope for this phase.